accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/9.4/index.md

 ---
-title: On each Web page, is each quotation identified properly?
+title: On each web page, is each quotation correctly indicated?
 ---